Tson28/Zunef-web/README.md

 ## 🔮 Future Roadmap

-- [ ] Mobile app development with React Native
+- [ ] Mobile app development with React Native and native features
-- [ ] Advanced analytics dashboard with real-time data
+- [ ] Advanced analytics dashboard with real-time data and ML insights
-- [ ] Multi-language support with localization
+- [ ] Multi-language support with localization and RTL support
-- [ ] Advanced search and filtering with AI
+- [ ] Advanced search and filtering with AI and semantic search
-- [ ] AI-powered code recommendations and analysis
+- [ ] AI-powered code recommendations and analysis with code quality scoring
-- [ ] Code review system with collaboration tools
+- [ ] Code review system with collaboration tools and automated checks
-- [ ] Developer marketplace features with ratings
+- [ ] Developer marketplace features with ratings and reputation system
-- [ ] Integration with popular IDEs and editors
+- [ ] Integration with popular IDEs and editors with extensions

 ## 📊 Project Status